A fully coupled regularized mortar-type finite element approach for embedding one-dimensional fibers into three-dimensional fluid flow: Single Field Equations

-with $\boldsymbol{r}=\boldsymbol{r}_0$ a. e. for $t=0$, and $\left\|\mathbf{r}^\prime\left(0, \cdot\right)\right\|_{\mathbb{R}^3}=1$ a. e. on $\left[0,l\right]$. \end{problem} The beam centerline and velocity discretization applied in this contribution is exclusively based on 3rd-order $C^1$-continuous Hermite shape functions as proposed in \cite{meier_contact, Meier2015}. $C^1$-continuity is required to capture the beam's curvature and, thus, for the torsionfree beam formulation presented above to be well-defined.
-Based on the nodal positions $\rnodtrans$, the nodal tangents $\rnodtang$, and the corresponding positional and tangential shape functions $H^d_j$ and $H^t_j$, respectively, the semi-discrete centerline position and beam velocity field can be expressed as
+In this work, the beam centerline and velocity discretization is exclusively based on 3rd-order $C^1$-continuous Hermite finite elements as sketched in Figure~\ref{fig:beamelement}.
+For detailed information on the construction of these shape functions, the interested reader is referred to~\cite{Meier2015,meier_contact}.
+For now, let it be said that $C^1$-continuity is required to capture the beam's curvature and, thus, for the torsionfree beam formulation presented above to be well-defined.
+Based on the nodal positions~$\rnodtrans$, the nodal tangents~$\rnodtang$, and the corresponding scalar-valued positional and tangential shape functions~$H^d_j$ and~$H^t_j$, respectively, the semi-discrete centerline position and beam velocity field can be expressed as

+Here, $n^{\indBeam}$ represents the number of beam nodes.
+Explicit formulas for the shape functions~$H^d_j$ and~$H^t_j$ are given as part of Appendix~\ref{app:ExampleMortarMatrices}.

-Introduction of \eqref{eq:beam_fe} into \eqref{eq:beamproblem} and subsequent spatial integration leads to the nonlinear system
+Introduction of~\eqref{eq:beam_fe} into~\eqref{eq:beamproblem} and subsequent spatial integration leads to the nonlinear system

 Here, $\rvec$ contains all beam-related degrees of freedom (DoFs) including positional and tangential unknowns, and accordingly so do the matrix $\mathbf{A}_\mathcal{BB}$ and the vector $\brhsvec$.